MozillaTN/KiTE/docs/_posts/apr/2017-04-26-call-for-bug-verification-day.md

 ---
 Hello Everyone!
-On 25th April, We will have our weekly Bug testing day.We Will be testing the bugs on the latest Firefox browsers.
+On 26th April, We will have our weekly Bug verification day.We Will be testing the bugs on the latest Firefox browsers.
 Check out the detailed instructions via this <a href="https://public.etherpad-mozilla.org/p/MozillaIN_QA_Bug_Verification_Day_20170426">etherpad</a>
 And hearby firefox browser aurora will no longer available.
 It will be a great learning and contributing experience for everyone.
 And hereby invite you to join us.
 Lets work together for a better Firefox!!!